Deploying Orbital

 • Use uppercase

-• Replace dashes and dots with underscores
+• Replace dots with underscores

 eg: